 - Oral insulin pills or insulin injections

 - Eating a special diet that is sugar-free and has snacks for diabetics which are low in carbohydrates

 - Getting enough exercise

 - Dietary supplements

 Both type 1 and type 2 diabetes can adversely affect the quality of life if left untreated.
-However, with the right diet, medication and exercise the conditions can be controlled without medication in the nascent stages and individuals suffering from them can lead a close to normal life.
+However, with the right diet, medication and exercise the diabetes can be controlled without medication in the nascent stages and individuals suffering from them can lead a close to normal life.
 Make good health your mission by gaining more knowledge on such conditions on our wellness and lifestyle blog.